-In this tutorial, we will show you how to install and configuration of Rar/Unrar on your Ubuntu.
-For those of you who didn’t know, RAR is a most popular tool for creating and extracting compressed archive (.rar) files, but unfortunately, rar tool doesn’t pre-installed under Linux systems, we need to install it using third-party tools to open, extract, uncompress or unrar archive files.
+In this tutorial, we will show you how to install and configuration of Rar/Unrar packages on your Ubuntu.
+For those of you who didn’t know, RAR is the most popular tool for creating and extracting compressed archive (.rar) files, but unfortunately, the Rar tool doesn’t pre-installed under Linux systems, we need to install it using third-party tools to open, extract, uncompress or unrar archive files.

 By default, the rar and the unrar packages do not come pre-installed in the Ubuntu operating system.
 This means you cannot create a RAR archive or unrar an existing one!
 It is pretty simple to install them.
 You need to enable multiverse repositories to install rar.
 There’s also a separate package called unrar.